Colostrum harvesting - Expressing your milk in the antenatal period

 Diabetes and allergic conditions

-Mothers with a family history of dairy intolerance, inflammatory bowel disease or diabetes are more likely to have babies who develop these conditions if they are expose to cows’ milk early in infancy.
+Mothers with a family history of dairy intolerance, inflammatory bowel disease or diabetes are more likely to have babies who develop these conditions if they are exposed to cows’ milk early in infancy.

-• It is thought that cows’ milk (the main ingredient of formula milk) can trigger diabetes in some babies; this is probably more likely for your baby if you or your partner have diabetes.
-Therefore, it is very important that mothers who are diabetic avoid giving their baby formula milk if possible until the baby is at least 6 months old.
+- It is thought that cows’ milk (the main ingredient of formula milk) can trigger diabetes in some babies; this is probably more likely if you or your partner have diabetes.
+Therefore, it is very important for mothers who are diabetic to avoid giving their baby formula milk - if possible until the baby is at least 6 months old.

 Contraindications